rabe42/micro-CA/README.md

 To really leverage on the PKI, it is important, that the users are able to do this step by their own.

-### rsa-client-csr
+### rsa-user-csr
 Creates a private key and derives a certificate signing request (CSR) from it.
 This may be signed with the CA signing command.

-### rsa-server-csr
+### rsa-net-csr
-Creates a private key for a server and derives a signing request (CSR) from it.
+Creates a private key for a network and point (workstation or server) and derives a signing request (CSR) from it.
 In contrast to the client certificate, a domain name (FQDN) must be provided in this case.
 In a TLS context, the client can check, if the domain name of the certificate matches the name of the domain.

 ## Use Cases
 ### Create a new CA